UNCLASSIFIED (U)

 "Whoever, while employed by or accompanying the Federal Government outside the United States, engages in conduct outside the United States that would constitute an offense under chapter … 117 of this title [peonage, slavery, trafficking in persons] if the conduct had been engaged in within the United States or within the special maritime and territorial jurisdiction of the United States shall be punished as provided for that offense.”

 d.
-No U.S. government employee or family member accredited to a foreign government is protected from prosecution by U.S. authorities because he or she may enjoy immunity in the state in which he or she is assigned abroad.
+No U.S. government employee or family member accredited to a foreign government is protected from prosecution by U.S. authorities because they may enjoy immunity in the state in which they are assigned abroad.

 3 FAM 4128.4 Sponsoring Domestic Staff for Visas to Work in the United States